thaisdalsasso/Structural_genomics_Zpa796/README.md

 # Structural genomics of Z. passerinii

-Contains scripts used in the manuscript
+Contains code used in the manuscript
 "Integrative multi-omics analysis of secreted proteins in a wild grass pathogen reveals fold-level conservation linked to pathogenesis and microbial niche competition"